20 Save-the-Date Ideas That Are Anything But Boring

 9. Laurel Wooden Magnet Save the Date ($2 each): Upgrade your paper invite to a wooden magnet that will easily stand out during wedding season.

-10. Yes, Dear.
-Studio DIY Printable Bookmark Save the Date ($75): If your lovin’ is of the literary sort, print these handmade bookmarks.
+10. Wedding Monograms “Book This Date” Card ($2 each): If your lovin’ is of the literary sort, print these handmade vintage library cards.

 11. Normadorothy Map Save the Date Luggage Tag ($2 each): Let your guests know how excited you are to party with them.
 This style is an especially fab idea if you’re having a destination wedding or want your hometown highlighted on the invites.